vizuh/click-trail/readme.txt

 == Description ==

-**What is ClickTrail?**
+**What is Funnelsheet Journey Tracker?**

-ClickTrail is a WordPress plugin that finally shows you which campaigns actually generate your leads and sales.
+Funnelsheet Journey Tracker is a WordPress plugin that finally shows you which campaigns actually generate your leads and sales.

 It captures first- and last-touch UTMs and click IDs, stores them in cookies, and automatically attaches that data to your form entries and WooCommerce orders.
 On top of that, it ships with a lightweight consent banner + Consent Mode defaults, so your tracking stays aligned with EU-style privacy rules.